Chief Justice Seeks Public Comment on Judicial Nominees for the First Circuit

 Chastity Imamura

 Ms. Imamura is currently employed as a Hearings Officer with the State of Hawaiʻi Department of the Attorney General’s Office of Dispute Resolution.
-She is a graduate of the William S. Richardson School of Law, and was admitted to the Hawaii State Bar in 2002.
+She is a graduate of the University of Hawaiʻi William S. Richardson School of Law, and was admitted to the Hawaii State Bar in 2002.

 Chad Kumagai